gmc-code/PC-Python/docs/Anvil/calculator.rst

 Code for buttons step 5
 ------------------------------

-| Now that the button click method has been coded, each button needs to have this added to their properties.
+| Now that the button click method has been coded, each button needs to have the event handler added to their properties.
-| Set the tag.name property to teh button text using: ``self.btn[i].tag.name = i``.
+| Set the button tag.name property to the button text using: ``self.btn[i].tag.name = i``.
 | Add the click event to the button properties using: ``self.btn[i].set_event_handler('click', self.click)``